codingwithchuck/clean/Readme.md

  ### Repository Pattern
  The [Repository Pattern](https://deviq.com/repository-pattern/) is a common pattern used to isolate data access logic, typically when retrieving or persisting data to a database.
 This allows data access logic reuse or swapping out (maybe to support a different flavor of databases) implementations during testing or at runtime.

  One of the downsides to the Repository Pattern is what I call Repository Pattern hell.
 This happens when one Repository depends on another, but the other depends on the one that depends on it.
 Confused?
-It creates a cyclomatic relationship.
+Yeah, me too, but basically it creates a cyclomatic relationship.

  ### Specification Pattern